acoalex/ps_skeleton/README.md

 ### Installing

 1. Change both module folder and main class name to your module name.
+2. Delete .git and .gitignore folder and file
-2. Find and replace on module scope all texts which starts with _Skeleton_ and _skeleton_ string to your module name.
+3. Find and replace on module scope all texts which starts with _Skeleton_ and _skeleton_ string to your module name.

 -   MACOSX:

--   LC_ALL=C find . -type f -name '*.*' -exec sed -i '' s/Skeleton/Modulename/ {} +
+-   LC_ALL=C find . -type f -name '_._' -exec sed -i '' s/Skeleton/Modulename/ {} +
--   LC_ALL=C find . -type f -name '*.*' -exec sed -i '' s/skeleton/modulename/ {} +
+-   LC_ALL=C find . -type f -name '_._' -exec sed -i '' s/skeleton/modulename/ {} +

-3. Execute _composer install_.
+4. Execute _composer install_.
-4. If module does not appear in the list, make sure name in the constructor matches the main file and folder name and also if folders have right permissions.
+5. If module does not appear in the list, make sure name in the constructor matches the main file and folder name and also if folders have right permissions.
-5. Install module.
+6. Install module.

 ## License